meonkeys/mesos-doc-test/Running-Hadoop-on-Mesos.md

 If you wish to run multiple JobTrackers, the easiest way is to give each one a different port by using a different Hadoop `conf` directory for each one and passing the `--conf` flag to `bin/hadoop` to specify which config directory to use.
 You can copy Hadoop's existing `conf` directory to a new location and modify it to achieve this.

-## Links to Other Hadoop Versions with Mesos Support Added
+## Hadoop Versions with Mesos Support Available

 * 0.20.205.0: Included in Mesos (as described above).
 * CDH3u3: [https://github.com/patelh/cdh3u3-with-mesos](https://github.com/patelh/cdh3u3-with-mesos)